 - Runner’s World has reported that while the carb-loader pasta seems to take front stage with most runners, the purple potato may better suited, not only the night before but also the day of a run by providing more energy-delivering complex carbohydrates. easier to digest, and high in potassium which is beneficial for all types of athletes.

-Be ready to set your Purple Potato Salad out on the dinner table and watch it fly.
+Be ready to set your Purple Potato Salad out on the dinner table and watch it fly rather quickly.
 For the final pairing, serve the purple potato salad along with a tender cut of savory meat like a char-grilled steak or thick cut pork chop.

 You’ll be surprised how easy this Purple Potato Salad recipe is to make, and what a total show stopper of color it will be on your family dinner table; consisting of a spectacular looking vibrantly colored small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and fresh herbs.